Aleph-works/Recent-Languages/README.md

-Just a list of emerging programming languages.
+'Scripts' is a list of emerging programming languages.

 RUST